hugo53/hugo53.github.io/_posts/2013-10-07-understanding-pdf-in-ios-deeply.md

 ---
 layout: post
 title: "Understanding PDF in iOS Deeply"
 description: "Operating with PDF in iOS is really low-level task.
 It is not just using some built-in features of iOS to create your own product.
-Indeed, it requires intensive knowledge at very low iOS layer and at least basic PDF definition.
+Indeed, it requires intensive knowledge at very low iOS layer and at least basic PDF definitions.
 This post tends to supply some aspects of processing PDF in iOS which aims to help developers easy to win this hard job."
 category:
 tags: [pdf, ios]
 ---